iqquee/cadana-task/readme.md

 ### TASK TWO(2) - Data manipulation
 #### API endpoint 1
-- This is the API endpoint to groups persons by salary currency type into hash maps locally `127.0.0.1:5002/api/v1/persons/filter/currency/:currency`.
+- This is the API endpoint to filters persons by salary currency and converts the salaries to USD locally `127.0.0.1:5002/api/v1/persons/filter/currency/:currency`.
 It takes in a currency path parameter e.g `127.0.0.1:5002/api/v1/persons/filter/currency/USD`

 NOTE: A validation was added to the `:currency` path in the URL.
 It validates against the list of currencies in the `currency.json` file.